gjlondon/definitive_guide_to_django_deployment/README.md

 ###Why This Guide Is Needed

-Over the last two years, I've taught myself to program in order to build my startup [LinerNotes.com](http://www.linernotes.com).
-I started out expecting that the hardest part would be getting my head around the sophisticated algorithmic logic of programming.
-To my surprise, I've actually had to do very little difficult algorithmic work.[[1]](#note_algo) Instead, the hardest part has been getting proficient at using the
+A few years ago, George taught himself to program in order to build his first startup, [LinerNotes](http://www.linernotes.com).
+He started out expecting that the hardest part would be getting his head around the sophisticated algorithmic logic of programming.
+To his surprise, he's actually had to do very little difficult algorithmic work.[[1]](#note_algo) Instead, the hardest part was getting proficient at using the
 *many* different tools in the programmer's utility belt.
 From emacs to gunicorn, building a real project requires dozens of different tools.
 Theoretically, one can *a priori* reason through a red-black tree but there's just no way to learn emacs without the reading the manual.
-LinerNotes is actually a lot more complicated under the hood than it looks on the surface and so I've had to read quite a lot of manuals.
+LinerNotes is actually a lot more complicated under the hood than it looks on the surface and so he had to read quite a lot of manuals.

 The point of this guide is to save you some of that trouble.
 Sometimes trouble is good -- struggling to design and implement an API builds programming acumen.
 But struggling to configure nginx is just a waste of time.
-I've found many partial guides to Django deployment but haven't found any single, recently updated resource that lays out the **simple, Pythonic way of deploying a Django site in production**.
+We've found many partial guides to Django deployment but haven't found any single, recently updated resource that lays out the **simple, Pythonic way of deploying a Django site in production**.
 This post will walk you through creating such a set up.
 But it *won't* introduce you to basic DevOps 101 concepts.
 See the bottom for a glossary of acronyms and explanatory footnotes (because Github breaks my intra-page links).[[2]](#note_devops)

-**Disclaimer**: I'm **definitely** not the most qualified person to write this post.
-I'm just the only one dumb enough to try.
+**Disclaimer**: We're **definitely** not the most qualified people to write this post.
+We're just the only one dumb enough to try.
 If you object to anything in this post or get confused or find something broken, **help make it better**.
 Leave a helpful comment (or even better submit a pull request to the Github repo.)
-The full text of this post is available in the repo and I'll update this guide as approriate.
+The full text of this post is available in the repo and we'll update this guide as appropriate.

 ###Overview of the Final Architecture